ambarb/trygit_4_8_plus/README.md

 From here, further development is easiest if you create new central branches instead of using older ones.  `git branch -d <feature_branch>` can be used to clean up your local feature branches.

-***Updating an in progress feature branch with central repo as seen on github.com*** *This can get complicated, especially if changing the same file.
-In practice, if the changes you are making don't touch what has been updated, this is not needed.
-You will loose uncomitted changes.
-This is not recommended by professionals and you should `rebase` instead.*
+***Updating an in progress feature branch with the central repo as seen on github.com*** *This is usually not required and the method here is probably not recommended by professionals.
+This task can get complicated, especially if changing the same file (and more so the same lines).
+If you proceed with this method, then you will loose uncomitted changes.
+Professionals will `rebase` instead.
+The good news is that this repo is designed to make a mess and learn how git works!*
 | Step No. | Where | Instruction |
 | -- | ----- | ----------- |
 | 1. | ***YC*** | Complete the steps above to make sure both remote master branches match (central repo and fork of central repo). |